mattymaloney/mattymaloney.github.io/_posts/2016-04-09-rdesktop-rdp.md

 `-K` keep "special" key bindings available for the local OS -- don't send the "special" keys to the remote OS.
 I don't know what keys/combos are in the list of keystrokes not sent to the remote.

+I'm using the command with `wmctrl`, like this: `wmctrl -s 2 & rdesktop -u matt 192.168.2.14 -a 15 -x -z -g 96% -PD -a 16 -x m -r clipboard:CLIPBOARD -r disk:homedir=/home/matty -r sound:off -K`, to switch to a specific desktop/workspace (#2 in this case) and then start the rdesktop session.

 ###